School staff and community may lack awareness of PI diseases.

 It’s important to maintain ongoing communication, since children’s symptoms and treatment for their PI disease may change over time.

 Educating the school community about PI can prevent misconceptions, including the fear that the disease may be contagious.

 Because children with PI have weakened immune systems, they are likely to acquire infections when exposed to sick children.

 Children with PI disease may need medication or treatments, such as an inhaler or nebulizer, during the school day.

 Children may require modifications to the classroom environment and/or extra time for tutoring and missed schoolwork.

 This is the most common issue school officials face related to children with chronic illness.

 Your student with PI may be rejected by peers or develop low self-esteem.

-Adapted and reprinted with permission of Kimberly Duff, RN, BSN, Baxter Senior Clinical Consultant, and Tonya Palermo, PhD.
+Adapted and reprinted with permission of Kimberly Duff, RN, BSN, Shire Senior Clinical Consultant, and Tonya Palermo, PhD.

 Find emotional support and resources to help you at diagnosis and throughout your PI journey.